If you’ve got 2 days in Zion National Park, or only 24 hours, you can see a lot and go on some incredible hikes.

 The Narrows (9.5 miles round trip ~ 8 hours)

-How much is entrance fee to Zion National Park?
+How much is the entrance fee to Zion National Park?

 Transport inside Zion National Park

-– The best piece of advice I can give you is to get to the park as early as possible, as by 10am it is already incredibly busy (over 4million people visit this park each year).
-I got there at sunrise and would definitely recommend to come this early not only to avoid the crowds on the hikes, but also to avoid hiking during the intense midday heat.
+– The best piece of advice I can give you is to get to the park as early as possible.
+By 10am it is already incredibly busy (over 4 million people visit this park each year).

 – The nearest town is Springdale, but stock up on food items before you get here as the one convenience store in town is pretty expensive.

-The great thing about this area is that so many National Parks are close together: Bryce Canyon is just 1.5 hours drive from Zion, and The Grand Canyon (read my post on The Grand Canyon HERE), The Wave, Antelope Canyon, Monument Valley and several others are just a few hours drive away.
-Read my post on How to get Antelope Canyon all to yourself HERE!
+The great thing about this area is that so many National Parks in Utah are very close together: Zion to Bryce Canyon is just 1.5 hours drive, and Capitol Reef National Park and Arches National Park are a short drive away.

 If you will be doing a road trip around Utah check out this 7 day Utah road trip itinerary.